How 'Dangerous Dog' Owners Can Avoid Fatal Attacks

 The quality of a dog's overall health is an influencing factor upon his temperament.

 Finally, the sad truth is, that for whatever reason, be it poor breeding, neglect, rage syndrome, abuse ... the reason doesn't really matter ... some dogs are too great a liability to let live.
 As much as we love our dogs, they are not human; they are not created in the image of God as are human beings.
 God gave Adam authority over all animals.
 Therefore, humans have the responsibility for caring about the welfare of animals.
 However, when an animal threatens the life of a human, sometimes the best thing for both the human and the animal is for the animal to be humanely put to sleep.

 - What's wrong with breed specific legislation?

-What's wrong with breed specific legislation?
+What's wrong with breed-specific legislation?
 Many things.
-There's not a sane person in America whose heart does not break over news such as yesterday's, when
+There's not a sane person in America whose heart does not break over news such as yesterday's when someone is unnecessarily hurt.

 - Things to Know About Approaching a Strange Dog

 This article provides a quick overview of what one should know when approaching a strange dog.
 Keep yourself and your loved ones safe by learning to read dog behavior!